 Gas Proxy Function (GAS).

-Communications Hubs provided by the DCC in the Central Region and South Region will also have a ‘signal checker’ operational status, used to indicate SM WAN signal strength using the LED indicators.
-This state will be enabled automatically for a period of 1 minute following the connection of a cellular aerial, to support SEC parties in optimisation of aerial positioning, as described in Section A.2 of CHIMSM (Installation of Communications Hub aerials - Central Region and South Region).
+Some Communications Hubs provided by the DCC in the 2G/3G Central and South Regions (excluding the SKU1 Cellular and the Cellular DB) will also have a ‘signal checker’ operational status, used to indicate SM WAN signal strength using the LED indicators.
+Where present, this state will be enabled automatically for a period of 1 minute following the connection of a cellular aerial, to support SEC parties in optimisation of aerial positioning, as described in Section A.2 of the CHIMSM (Installation of Communications Hub aerials - 2G/3G Central and 2G/3G South).

 In ‘signal checker’ mode, the number of LEDs lit on a Communications Hub indicates the relative signal strength to that Communications Hub.
 The greater the number of LEDs lit, the greater the signal strength.
 A minimum of one LED lit is required to indicate that the Communications Hub is able to connect to the SM WAN.

+CH Status Information for the 4G Central/South Region

+For the 4G Central/South Region, Communications Hubs will indicate their current operational status via five LED indicators clearly visible on the front face of the Communications Hub which will appear in this order and provide information regarding the following:

+For 4G Cellular DB Communications Hub Variant:

+Operating state (SW)

+SM WAN connection state (WAN);

+Device power (PWR);

+HAN connection state (HAN); and

+Gas Proxy Function (GAS).

 Auxiliary Equipment

-Aerial Types – South and Central Region
+Aerial Types – 2G/3G Central and South Regions

-The DCC shall provide aerial types in the South and Central Regions as described below.
+The DCC shall provide aerial types in the 2G/3G Central and South Regions as described below.
 More than one aerial model may be provided within these type specifications and full details are provided through the manufacturer data sheets which will be published to Parties by DCC as part of an aerial information pack.

-Data sheets are published using the following path on the DCC web site www.smartdcc.co.uk:
+Data sheets are published on the DCC Website and can be found by searching ‘datasheet’ in our document centre which can be found here: Document Centre | Smart DCC.

-> Implementation > Design and Assurance > Communications Hubs > Communications Hubs Product Information

 An introductory overview of the aerial types is as follows:

 T1 Aerial Type.
 This cellular aerial type is low gain.
 It is estimated that 6% of all installations (approximately 57-60% of Mesh Communications Hub installations) will require this aerial type.
 There are two aerial models of this type and both are supplied with an aerial lead.
 The length of lead and dimensions of the aerial models are supplied in the manufacturer data sheets.